Meet The Family

 About the Vault Hunters

 Borderlands 3 will feature 4 playable characters at launch.
+The following character classes have been presented; a Soldier, Siren, Assassin, and Hunter Class.
 Each Vault Hunter has its own unique skills and abilities.
-Unlike previous Borderlands games, the Vault Hunters in Borderlands 3 will have three action skills to their disposal.
-The following character classes have been presented; a Soldier, Siren, Assassin, and Hunter Class.
+Unlike previous Borderlands games, the heroes in Borderlands 3 will have three action skills at their disposal.
+Also, their skill trees have an unique twist to them, giving them their own play style.

 Borderlands 3 has been modernized and so has the movement capabilities of the playable characters.
 You will now be able to perform slides.
 You can perform such a move by press the crouch button (B on the Xbox controller) while you are running.
 Now you can slide behind cover if you are taking heavy fire but you can also use it to sneak up on enemies that are behind cover.
 While sliding you are able to turn the camera and get those shots in early for a surprise attack.